Evanechecssss/Evanechecssss/README.md

 ### Hi there 👋

-I am a Russian programmer, but not Siberian, ✨Urals✨. 💖 For some reason I have hidden my repositories.
-Right now I am not working on projects and code, please understand me...
+I am a Russian programmer, but not Siberian, ✨Urals✨. 💖

 ## How did I get to know the code?
 I always wanted to create my own game, but all my attempts failed and I had no ideas, but because of that I studied programming and learned to work with information and content.